KamalSinghKhanna/arcsys-labs/README.md

   - `dummyChats`: An object mapping user IDs to arrays of dummy chat messages.

 - **Event Handling:**
-  - `handleUserSelect`: Updates the selected user and sets the chat page to be visible.
+  - `handleUserSelect`: sets the chat page to be visible.
   - `handleBackButtonClick`: Hides the chat page.

 - **Components:**